openmrs/openmrs-core/CONTRIBUTING.md

         git clone git://github.com/YourGitHubUserName/openmrs-core.git
         git remote add upstream https://github.com/openmrs/openmrs-core.git

-3. Checkout out a new local branch based on your master and update it to the latest.
+3. Checkout to a new local branch based on your master and update it to the latest.
 The convention is to name the branch after the current ticket, e.g. TRUNK-123:

         git checkout -b TRUNK-123 master
         git clean -df